©2020 William A. Lasher

 Happy as a bird with a new song, the waiter hurried off to leave us in peace.

 Winterborne opened the bottle and half-filled each of the glasses.
-He reached inside his tuxedo jacket and produced a tiny jar, “a spoonful of Dr. Helgenberger’s Miracle Brain Powder?”
+He reached inside his tuxedo jacket and produced a tiny jar, “a spoonful of Dr. Helgenberger’s Miracle Perception Powder?”

 I was beginning to wonder what would happen if we said no. Did Winterborne’s magic rely on us ingesting the unusual psychoactive substance?
 I certainly didn’t want to be a spoilsport, nor did Molly, and we both said yes.